-While sex refers to the biological characteristics that distinguish males from females, the term gender refers to the set of characteristics, values, beliefs, qualities and behaviors that societies assign to men and women.
-This is why gender is called a social construction - it is an idea built by the people, groups, and institutions that make up society.
-Gender differences are not neutral, since they are often constructed in opposition to one another (e.g. notions of men being strong and women weak), thereby creating power relations that result in inequalities between men and women.
+While sex refers to the biological characteristics that distinguish male, female, intersex, and/ or transgender individuals, the term gender refers to the set of characteristics, values, beliefs, qualities and behaviors that societies assign to individuals.
+This definition of gender goes beyond the 'gender binary system' that identifies only two sexes or genders - male and female.
+Gender binaries of male and female are the narrower way most gender perspectives are thought of, including migration and development.
+In most parts of the world, the male/female binary is the dominant way that sex and gender are still viewed.1 in inequalities among men, women, intersex, and transgender individuals.
 These relations can change over time and vary according to the sociocultural context.
-Gender also intersects with other identity and power dynamics such as social class, ethnicity, nationality, sexual orientation, migratory status, etc. Gender relations, then, are constructed (and challenged) at various levels: micro (individual, household, community), meso (labor market, social networks), and macro (international division of labor).
+Gender also intersects with other identity and power dynamics such social class, ethnicity, nationality, sexual orientation, migratory status etc. Gender relations, then, are constructed (and challenged) at various levels: micro (individual, household, community), meso (labor market, social networks, religious and cultural institutions), and macro (international division of labor).